-Throughout the year students can watch or participate in theater productions at the Prescott Fine Arts Association , Sharlot Hall Museum Blue Rose Theater , Elks Opera House, Yavapai College, and the Granite Performing Arts Center on the Prescott College campus.
+Throughout the year students can watch or participate in theater productions at the Prescott Center for the Arts , Sharlot Hall Museum Blue Rose Theater , Elks Opera House, Yavapai College, and the Granite Performing Arts Center on the Prescott College campus.
 Film series sponsored by clubs or departments are generally free or inexpensive, while Hollywood features screen at the Harkins theater just twenty minutes from campus.

 Prescott boasts several museums devoted to Western life and art, Native American and Southwestern history, including Prescott's own colorful past (it's not just about Old West legends Doc Holliday and Wyatt Earp!)

 The most prominent of those museums resulted from the efforts of Prescott rancher, writer and activist Sharlot Hall (1870–1943), who realized as a young woman that the artifacts of her pioneer, ranching childhood were being scattered and lost.
 She began to rescue them, and her collection laid the foundations for the museum that bears her name.
 Sharlot Hall Museum , just a few blocks from Prescott College, hosts a variety of events through the year.
 The nearby Smoki Museum offers art and artifacts from the indigenous cultures of the Southwest.
 The Phippen Museum on the northern edge of town, features a range of Western and cowboy art.